How to file a Notice to Airmen

 5. Call 1-(877)-487-6867

 b.
 Choose your state

 c.
 Talk to the Lockheed Martin briefer; it is their job to help you to successfully file a NOTAM regardless of your level of familiarity with the process.

 6. Note that when asked about the nature of the activity, the most common category used is: parasail activity.
 You can speak with the briefer about this subject.

 7. Always ask for the briefers initials before finishing the phone call and log them for reference if a question arises about the filing.
 You will be asked to provide a phone number.
 Make sure you are available to answer that phone in case Flight Service has a question.

-Please note that you can go to https://notams.aim.faa.gov/en2/ to file the NOTAM online.
+Please note that you can go online to file a NOTAM.